AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the aliyun-knn plug-in.md

     A: You can create two indexes.
 One uses the HNSW algorithm and the other uses the Linear Search algorithm.
 Keep the other index settings consistent for the two indexes.
 Use a client to add the same vector data to the indexes, and refresh the indexes.
 Compare the document IDs returned by the HNSW index and the Linear Search index after the same query vector is used.
 Then, find out the same document IDs that are returned by both indexes.

-    **Note:** Divide the number of document IDs returned by both indexes by the total number of returned document IDs to calculate the recall ratio of the documents.
+    **Note:** Divide the number of document IDs that both indexes return by the total number of returned document IDs to calculate the recall ratio of the documents.

 -   Q: When I write data to my cluster, the system returns the "circuitBreakingException" error.
 What do I do?